Bachelor Course Unit

 It is the recommendation of Psychological Sciences and Counselling that students follow the recommended enrolment guide for the Bachelor of Psychological Sciences and Counselling, and complete all five first level counselling units (i.e., COUN1101 – COUN1105) before progressing to second level units within the program.
-COUN1101 Counselling Skills and Practice 1 and COUN1102 Counselling Theories and Models 1 are pre-requisites for COUN2102 Counselling Skills and Practice 2.
+COUN1101 Counselling Skills and Practice 1, COUN1102 Counselling Theories and Models 1 and COUN2101 Counselling Theories and Models 2 are pre-requisites for COUN2102 Counselling Skills and Practice 2.
 Please see our recommended sequencing of unit completion here.

 Unit information may be subject to change prior to the teaching trimester commencing.
 Once term has commenced please review the Unit Outline in your class space to ensure your trimester study plan is correct.